JSaldivia/coding-interview-road-map/README.md

 - [ ] [Choosing a programming language](#Choosing-a-programming-language)
 - [x] :tada:

+## Not all the roadmaps will take you to your goals but they will for sure take you to where you belong

 > [!NOTE]
 > Useful information that users should know!!!

-## Not all the roadmaps will take you to your goals but they will for sure take you to where you belong

 > [!TIP]
 > Advice for doing things better and more easily.
-> When scanning for Increment INCR do a nested if:

-- [ ]
-- [ ]
-- [ ]
-- [ ]
-> Another way to implement the INCR is to modify the ADD token

 > [!IMPORTANT]
 > Key information the user/s need to know about this program.

 > [!WARNING]
 > Urgent info that needs immediate attention to avoid problems.
-> While implementing any token remember how if statement and logical conditions work!!!

 > [!CAUTION]
 > Advises about risks or negative outcomes of certain actions.
-> Therefore if a condition is meet, before time it would be a bug in the code
-> Example:
-> - [ ] IF implementing add first
-> - [ ] Increment will never run!!!
-> Then is important to either keep INCR in its own if statement before ADD or modify the ADD token!